massi-ang/amazon-freertos-ble-provisioning-demo/README.md

 > NOTE: If not networks appear in the list repeat the process by first forgetting the ESP32 from the Bluetooth list (see above)

+Once the network credentials are set on the ESP32, you should see in the serial monitor window that the ESP32 connects to the network and sends a bunch of messages to AWS IoT Core.